year6b7a/item-network-factorio-mod/README.md

 Both Network Chests and Network Loaders are enabled without research and can be crafted without any items.
 While it might be more fair to lock these items behind endgame research expensive ingredients, it's more fun to have them available from the start.

-Network chests make belt balancers obsolete because they update randomly to ensure fairness.
+Network chests make belt balancers obsolete because they evenly distribute between producers and consumers.

 ### Target Audience